 Here we are using Windows 10, but much of what you'll find also works for Windows 7 and Windows 8.1 as well.

 Which type of backup should I make?

 Essentially there are two main options: one concentrates on just your personal data files, while the other is for your complete system.

 The first is a ‘file backup’, which allows you to make copies of individual, as well as groups of, files that you have stored on your PC.

 These might be important documents that you need for work, or your personal collection of photos, music and videos.

-We strongly recommend that everyone who owns a PC immediately buy an external hard disk drive and run a file backup.
-Drives are relatively cheap these days, and certainly worth the investment to protect your files.
+We strongly recommend that everyone who owns a PC buys some type of portable hard drive and copies irreplaceable files onto it.
+High-capacity hard drives and even USB sticks are relatively cheap these days, and certainly worth the investment to protect your photos and documents.